 In some languages, several typefaces do not support certain characters.
 Using the wrong typeface may cause significant issues in the text.
 This is a common problem with many Asian languages.

-English speakers read from left to write.
+English speakers read from left to right.
 But many other languages read from right to left.
 Some languages read from top to bottom.

 When images or logos have text, the dynamics will have to be tweaked.
 This will stop the text from running over the boundaries.
 It will also stop the text from repositioning weirdly or disappearing altogether.